+The Linux Vendor Firmware Service is a secure portal which allows hardware vendors to upload firmware updates.
 This site is used by all major Linux distributions to provide metadata for clients such as fwupdmgr and GNOME Software.
 There is no charge to vendors for the hosting or distribution of content.

 Hardware vendors upload redistributable firmware to the LVFS site

 packaged up in an industry-standard